runtimeverification/javamop/README.md

          -> select "Arguments" tab
          -> enter "javaagent:JavaMOPAgent.jar" into "VM options" textbox.

-   By doing this, you can run or debug programs with the java agent from within your IDE.
+   By doing this, you will be able to run or debug programs with the agent within your IDE.

 #### Agent generation examples

-To build a java agent and run it using one of the examples that ship with JavaMOP, run the following commands from the same directory as this file:
+To build an agent and run it using one of the examples that shipped with JavaMOP, run following commands from the same directory as in this example:

 ```
 cd examples/agent/many